raamishussain/tensorflow_exercises/README.md

 The first project in the `milk_production.ipynb` notebook uses an RNN with LSTM cells to predict milk production over a 12 month period using previous years of milk prodcution data.

-The second project in the `apply_stoc
+The second project in the `apply_stock_rnn.ipynb` uses an RNN with LSTM cells to predict the closing share price of Apple stock (AAPL).
+The data was taken from Yahoo finance.